corsairmarks/combined_silfae_revisited/mod/README.md

     * This trait makes their leaders begin at an older age (previously this effect was from species class itself)
     * Add bonus lifespan to compensate for their older starting age
     * Automatically given to any species designed with the Eldar portraits
-* Update prescripted empire for 3.0
+* Update prescripted empire
     * Now has Origin: Remnants (requires Ancient Relics)
     * Can randomly spawn
     * Gains Psionic Theory for free
     * Ulthwé names and colors are a somewhat more lore-friendly
-* Rebuilt challenge-start custom solar system initializer for 3.0:
+* Rebuilt challenge-start custom solar system initializer
     * Setup to work correctly for all origins/civics in unmodded Stellaris that do not restrict the starting system initializers (i.e. Origin: Shattered Ring or Origin: Void Dwellers)
     * Rebuild district and building creation and Pop generation
     * Any empire using this initializer gains Hydroponics Farming (`tech_hydroponics`) and Weather Control Systems (`tech_housing_1`) for free